KevinMackenzie/OpenCircuitsStatus/designs/Algorithm.md

 Clients may go offline for any reason (crash, internet connection, closing) without prior warning and can engage in Byzantine behavior.
 Malicious edits to the document are not Byzantine, but violations of the protocol are.

-The Server will never engage in Byzantine behavior.
+The Server will never perform Byzantine behavior.
 It is a trusted node on the network that is the authoritative source of the log.

 ## Log Model
 The log is an ordered list of Entries, which are composed of Actions and and some metadata (clock, schema version, user ID, etc).
 The behavior of the log is independent of the contents of the Actions.